 The X20 writes its imaging data to SDXC cards, while the A6300 uses SDXC or Memory Stick PRO Duo cards.
 The A6300 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the X20 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X20 and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X20 does not offer wifi capability.
+In contrast, the X20 does not provide wifi capability.

 Both the X20 and the A6300 have been discontinued, but can regularly be found used on eBay.
 The X20 was replaced by the Fujifilm X30, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X20 or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.